drys-cli/drys/docs/man/tem.rst

 `-R \<REPO\>`\ , `--repo \<REPO\>`
-   By default, the repositories that are used by subcommands are taken from the configuration key '`general.default_repos`'.
+   By default, the repositories that are used by subcommands are taken from the configuration key '`general.repo_path`'.
 Use this option to ditch those default repositories and use REPO, which is a repository pseudo-path (see :ref:`Locating repositories<locating_repositories>`).
 If specified multiple times, then all specified repositories are used.